FGhisetti/Terrageologica/README.md

 # Terrageologica
-Curriculum, Publications and Research of Francesca Ghisetti
+Curriculum, Publications and Research of Francesca Ghisetti updated to March 2021